 „It’s not your fault.“ I told him while taking the fire escape route rather than the regular staircase. „How did they get to you in the first place?“ I asked, curious.
 I was thinking it out-and-out while my skin had been crawling in worry about his whereabouts for a few days.

 „It was quite simple, as one might say.
 A poison.
 Very potent one.
 Knocked me flat.
-I recognised it was probably a cyanide.
+I recognised it was probably cyanide.
 Generous dose.
 Would have killed several men in mere seconds.
-Rather unlucky outcome of a first to be business meeting with a new client.
+Rather unlucky outcome of a first business meeting with a new client.
 I knew right away the guys were mobs of dubious morale.
 I should have known the risk.
-Yet their poker faces unreadable.“
+Yet their poker faces were unreadable.“

 „Oh, God, Charles.“ I muttered in shock.
 So that’s what my oversensitive nose picked up earlier.
 A slight almond odour coming from his skin.
 It should be harmless now, I wasn’t the only one touching his bare skin.

 „No need for sentiment.
 A trivial mistake on my part.
 They used a pressurised dart while I was focused on their boss trying to read him out.“

 „I should have been there.“ I said apologetically.

 „Should have, could have..
 We cannot go back there and change things, can we?“ He was right.
 Let’s talk further more later.
 I hauled him on the back seats of my Nash, handing him a reloaded revolver.